AngusMorton/prettier-plugin-marko-htmljs/README.md

   data-testid="this should be multi-line" />
 ```

-### No concise mode support
+#### No concise mode support

-Marko code written in concise mode will be rewritten as HTML tags (probably?).
-It's entirely untested and unsupported.
+Marko code written in "concise mode" is entirely untested and unsupported, it might work, but it might not.

-**Why?
-Code length isn't worth optimizing for and concise mode increase the barrier to entry for new devs.
-But also because I didn't want to implement it.**

-## TODO:
+## Known Issues

 - Preserve `<pre>` tags content.
 - Style less/sass support. (style.less / style.sass / style.js / etc.)
 - Prettier ignore directive support.
-- Merge shorthand class names into "class" attribute.
+- Shorthand class names are not merged into the "class" attribute.